-My son loves elevators, especially the ones in the high rise office building his dad works in.
-It’s always a treat to go into the city and visit daddy at work and see the multiple banks of elevators busily dinging , opening and closing.
-For a few days my son have been pretending to go on the elevator and grabbing my hand to join him.
-So I decided to make this to help support his play and sneak in some number practice.
+My son loves elevators, especially the ones in the high-rise office building his dad works in.
+It’s always a treat to go into the city and visit Daddy at work and see the multiple banks of elevators busily dinging, opening, and closing.
+For a few days, my son has been pretending to go on the elevator and grabbing my hand to join him.
+So I decided to make this into math pretend play to help support his play and sneak in some number practice.

 - Start by cutting out as many circles as you need buttons.
 We decided on 12 floors, and an open and close button.